tomalexsmith/SQL-Challenges/README.md

 # SQL-Challenges

-This repo contains a library of SQL challenges which I have completed for fun 😊
+This repo contains a library of SQL Practice which I have completed to improve and showcase my SQL skills